Pattern: API Gateway / Backends for Frontends

 A product details UI can display a lot of information about a product.
 For example, the Amazon.com details page for POJOs in Action displays:

-Since the online store uses the Microservices pattern the product details data is spread over multiple services.
+Since the online store uses the Microservice architecture pattern the product details data is spread over multiple services.
 For example,

 Consequently, the code that displays the product details needs to fetch information from all of these services.